 Metropole has a wide variety of expressive arts extra-curricular activities; these are available from Year 3 and above.
 Most ECA’s include awards and examinations which can be undertaken, all at additional cost to school fees, these include:

-- GEMS Music hub: One-to-one and group instrumental and singing lessons available
+- CMA Centre for Musical Arts: One-to-one and group instrumental and singing lessons available

 - UDO Academy: Commercial Street dance, Jazz and ballet, including teaching qualification